“Agency” means Koru Kids Limited.

 - P60 and P11d at year end, plus processing of a P45 if required

-- Administration of Statutory Sick Pay should your nanny go on sick leave, and Statutory Maternity Pay should your nanny fall pregnant.
+- Administration of Statutory Sick Pay should your nanny go on sick leave, and Statutory Maternity Pay should your nanny fall pregnant (find out more in our contract FAQs).
 In that eventuality, Koru Kids would also liaise with HRMC to reclaim SMP

 - Storage of payroll records on your behalf